Algebraic dynamic programming

 Now that the function that computes the weight of our subgraph \(

-\text{Weight}_S(a,b) \) is done, we can test it on different choices of \( S \).
+\text{subgraphweight}_S(a,b) \) is done, we can poke it by evaluating it on different choices of \( S \) and \( \text{weight}_S \).

-3.1.
-Tropical semiring (minimum cost)
+4.1.
+Tropical semi ring (minimum cost)

-2. The semiring addition \( a \oplus b \) on two elements is the \( \min(a,b) \) operation on two reals.
+2. The semiring addition \( a \oplus b \) on two elements is \( \min(a,b) \).
+It interacts as you would expect with infinity.

-3. Multiplication of semiring elements is addition of reals.
+3. Multiplication of semi ring elements is addition of reals.

-4. The neutral element under addition is plus infinity.
+4. The neutral element under addition is plus infinity: \( \min(\infty, b) = b = \min(b, \infty) \).

-5. The neutral element under multiplication is zero.
+5. The neutral element under multiplication is zero: \( 0 + a = a = a + 0 \).

 struct MinCost <: Semiring